School life

 Beetroot soup (N)

-Beef and vegetable quesadilla with yogurt sauce (L,G, CF)
+Chicken quesadilla with yogurt sauce (L,G, CF)

 Green salad